MarcDagher/Bound_Harmony/README.md

 ###  Take Advantage of AWS' Integration:

 While developing Bound Harmony's Laravel server locally, I chose to enhance accessibility by hosting the APIs on AWS, making them publicly available.
 AWS is a cloud computing platform provided by Amazon that offers a diverse range of scalable cloud services.
-THe process of deployment included:
+The process of deployment included:
 - Creating and configuring an instance.
 - Installing Apache, MariaDb, and PHP.
 - Creating a Database and a User.